ASAD128/TrustedCompanyRestService/README.md

 TrustedCompany's Task
-Restful webservice to upload file on Service
+Restful Webservice to upload file on Service

+Note: If file is not displaying on destination directory, please give modify/write access to destination folder,thanks.